 Whether the 3rd amendment or the 6th amendment is more important will be an argument for subsequent generations to decide, but today, Americans effectively have neither.
-The NSA’s and the CIA’s is in all your TV’s and they’d mic your butthole if they could.
+The NSA’s and the CIA’s is in all your smart TV’s and they’d mic your butthole if they could.

 The human condition can be harnessed to correct social injustice on a large scale, via non-violent tactics for intervention, such as those employed by Ghandi and Dr. King.
 At first, people like Ghandi and Dr. King were begged by their friends to just fall in line.
-Other victims of the injustices they fought against begged people who would stand up against these crimes to accept societal injustice because “it was good enough” or “it could be worse” or “it’s always been like this, deal with it.”
+Other victims of the injustices they fought against begged people who would stand up to accept societal injustice because “it was good enough” or “it could be worse” or “it’s always been like this, deal with it.”
 Yet, by getting attention with the right means and finding supporters who would crystallize around them, they drew enough people into the fight whose interests aligned to make a difference.

 There is a critical mass of support that a group needs to sustain in order to make a difference and, without it, people will become weary and easily vulnerable to distraction.
 How did these hero’s attain that critical mass?
 Their movement required provoking their antagonists to action, sometimes violent, and they harness humanity’s sense of natural justice and magnified it with publicity.
 If you don’t have that extra magnification from publicity, you have little more than collective pain and suffering.

 In our world, as connected as it is, it is incredibly frightening that the promise of a equanimously connected internet could be short-circuited by abuse of this same technology, enabling frightening abuses.
 Today, it seems that, from the comfort of their implicit and imposed filter bubbles, people just don’t see the most egregious violations.
 At the same time, people are willingly and unwillingly roped into unpaid schemes to anonymously disempower people they don’t know.
 Not me.
 Do I look stupid to you?
-By the way, depending on the specifics, that’s border-line slavery.
+By the way, depending on the specifics, that is border-line slavery.
 Oh, but you can’t communicate about it because it’s “secret” and disclosure results in significant penalty, cost to personal influence, or cost to personal assets, like a family business.

 When people are presented with the right information from the right perspective, they will almost always make the right decision, at least collectively.
 They will struggle for justice or change, even to their own detriment, but such a cost should never be taken lightly or go unrewarded.
 Who is willing to struggle the hardest?
-Who ideally embodies the ideals of virtues which permit us to live in a society which strongly coheres its justice to that of natural justice?
+Who ideally embodies the ideals of virtues which permit us to live in a society that strongly coheres its justice to that of natural justice?
 What makes people struggle?
 What do people have to learn in order to be willing to struggle?
 If children, the naive and the innocent naturally adhere to a sense of natural justice, then what is it that people learn which collectively deludes them, short-circuiting their desire to fight?